milangupta4/milangupta4.github.io/_posts/2024-12-28-marketing-workflows-for-saas.md

 In that context, marketing for SaaS is similar to precision-guided missiles.

-You need to reach the 1 right ICP in a crowd of 1000s of similar users.
+You need to reach that one right ICP in a crowd of 1000s of similar users.
 And your messaging should be right on point, conveying your value prop and the urgency to try your product.

 ### Brand-recall and User reach is multi-channel

-Because customers are on so many platforms & channels at once, any marketing strategy has to be multi-channel.
+Because customers are on so many platforms & channels at once, your Go-to-market strategy has to be multi-channel.

 Let's take a startup that is looking for RevOps automation solutions.
+The following are the actions the customers can be doing:

 1. Customers may be searching for “How to fix my RevOps team” on Google (or Perplexity, enter AEO)
 2. Or they follow business LinkedIn, and their feed is filled all-day with motivational and Revenue Automation content
-3. Their contact is on Apollo, and a cold outbound sales team is reaching out to them.
+3. Outbound sales teams from RevOps automation companies are reaching out to the user

 Marketing strategy today looks a lot like an end-to-end workflow, that begins with the first customer contact to the customer getting nurtured by a BDR team and finally handed-off to Sales teams.